NCL-PYRAMID/PYRAMID-HiPIMS/README.md

 The results of the simulation should appear in the data/outputs directory.

 ### Testing on an Azure VM
+#### _Creating the Virtual Machine_
 If you have no local GPU hardware to test the application on, then an Azure GPU-enabled Virtual Machine (VM) can be created using Terraform.
+Note that the Terraform configuration files use the NvidiaGpuDriverLinux extension to install the NVidia GPU libraries, so you won't need to do this manually once the VM is up and running.
 ```
 cd tf
 terraform plan